310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% endbubble %}
 {% bubble Kanata past %}
-Ahh~… yes, i think they come Greet me quite often. as well as people from Other households.
+ahh~… yes, i think they come Greet me quite often. as well as people from Other households.

 you do it in order to never forget the crime you committed long ago.